 For us creative folks, it is about getting attention for our work.
-You and I know that no matter how much we admire our own genius (really who else would have had the wit to put those two unique words next to each other?) we need the validation that comes from positive feedback and the eventual sale of our works.
-In a world of shrinking resources, we not only have to put our best foot (work) forward, we have to toss aside that old-fashioned notion of not tooting your own horn and hire a marching band complete with a book wearing mascot.
+You and I know that no matter how much we admire our genius (really who else would have had the wit to put those two unique words next to each other?) we need the validation that comes from positive feedback and the eventual sale of our works.
+In a world of shrinking resources, we not only have to put our best foot (writing) forward, we have to toss aside that old-fashioned notion of not tooting your own horn and hire a marching band complete with a book wearing mascot.

 I’ll be completely open with you (after all there’s nothing as intimate as an article posted on a public internet site) that this has been a challenge for me.
 One of the life lessons my dear mother taught came from a Yoruba proverb, “when your yam is sprouting, you cover it with your hand.”